Triforce! Mailbag Special #52: Senile old farts forget where they are

 Here's our

-preamble warning uh that i've come up with uh warning this podcast features three contradictory hypocritical and out-of-touch middle-aged men they are jaded don't go outside much and fear the rapid change of society and young people their only source of news is reddit question time and the apprentice all three are internet idiots and spend too long playing video games all day for a living man children talking rubbish and being deeply forgetful is what you will get here we don't listen to each other and you shouldn't either we don't remember anything we have ever said and take no responsibility for any of it we are all going senile.
+preamble warning uh that i've come up with uh warning this podcast features three contradictory hypocritical and out of touch middle-aged men they are jaded don't go outside much and fear the rapid change of society and young people their only source of news is reddit question time and the apprentice all three are internet idiots and spend too long playing video games all day for a living man children talking rubbish and being deeply forgetful is what you will get here we don't listen to each other and you shouldn't either we don't remember anything we have ever said and take no responsibility for any of it we are all going senile.

 Enjoy the podcast.
+Yeah.

+Okay, paste that in.
 We got to get that.

-You need that new, you need like that really ominous like
+You need that really ominous

+music at the start.
 And then you have to do like the really

+warning.
 This podcast features three contradictions.

-With the
+With the bro

 in the background the whole time.
+That would be amazing.

 Let's do that.

-I'll try and do something for that.
+the definite hypercritical gist of it.
+Yeah, I'll try and do something for that.

+Thanks.
 Thank you so much.

+Have you ever browsed in incognito mode before?
 It's probably not as incognito as you think.

 Google recently settled a $5 billion lawsuit after being accused of secretly tracking users in incognito mode.
+Where's my money?
+Google's defense.

 Incognito does not mean invisible.

 In fact, all your online activity is still 100% visible to a ton of third parties.
+Unless you use ExpressVPN.

 Without ExpressVPN, these third parties can still see every website you visit, even in incognito mode.